ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 responds to the IP proxying request.
 If there are HTTP intermediaries (as defined in {{Section 3.7 of HTTP}}) between the client and the proxy, those are referred to as "intermediaries" in this document.

+This document uses terminology from {{!QUIC=RFC9000}}.
+Where this document defines protocol types, the definition format uses the notation from
+{{Section 1.3 of QUIC}}.
+This specification uses the variable-length integer encoding from {{Section 16 of !QUIC=RFC9000}}.
+Variable-length integer values do not need to be encoded on the minimum number of bytes necessary.

 Note that, when the HTTP version in use does not support multiplexing streams (such as HTTP/1.1), any reference to "stream" in this document represents the